-Kratos Defense & Security Solutions, Inc (NASDAQ:KTOS) shareholders have witnessed an increase in hedge fund interest of late.
-KTOS was in 13 hedge funds' portfolios at the end of December.
+Kratos Defense & Security Solutions, Inc (NASDAQ:KTOS) was in 16 hedge funds' portfolios at the end of December.
 KTOS investors should be aware of a decrease in activity from the world's largest hedge funds in recent months.
 There were 22 hedge funds in our database with KTOS positions at the end of the previous quarter.
-Our calculations also showed that ktos isn't among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).
+Our calculations also showed that KTOS isn't among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).

-What does the smart money think about Kratos Defense & Security Solutions, Inc (NASDAQ:KTOS)?
+What have hedge funds been doing with Kratos Defense & Security Solutions, Inc (NASDAQ:KTOS)?

-At Q3's end, a total of 13 of the hedge funds tracked by Insider Monkey were long this stock, a change of 8% from the second quarter of 2018.
-Below, you can check out the change in hedge fund sentiment towards KTOS over the last 13 quarters.
-So, let's examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q4's end, a total of 16 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -27% from one quarter earlier.
+Below, you can check out the change in hedge fund sentiment towards KTOS over the last 18 quarters.
+So, let's see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.